tpluscode/rdf-ns-builders/README.md

 ## Roll your own

-Given a package with same exports a `@zazuko/rdf-vocabularies`, it is possible to generate a set of namespace builders generated from your own vocabularies.
+Given a package with same exports as `@zazuko/rdf-vocabularies`, it is possible to generate a set of namespace builders generated from your own vocabularies.

 `ts-morph` is needed to generate the sources.
 Install it as a dev dependency: